Causewayed enclosure: Function

 Other interpretations have seen the causeways as symbolic of multi-directional access to the site by scattered communities, the enclosures as funerary centres for excarnation or the construction of the site being a communal act of creation by a fragmented society.

 Animal remains (especially cattle bone), domestic waste and pottery have been found at the sites, however there has been limited evidence of any structures.
 In some locations, such as Windmill Hill, Avebury, evidence of human occupation predates the enclosure.
 Generally, it appears that the ditches were permitted to silt up, even while the camps were in use, and then re-excavated episodically.
 It is unlikely that they had a strong defensive purpose.
 The earthworks may have been designed to keep out wild animals rather than people.
 The sequential addition of second, third and fourth circuits of banks and ditches may have come about through growing populations adding to the significance of their peoples' monument over time.
 In some cases, they appear to have evolved into more permanent settlements.

 Most causewayed enclosures have been ploughed away in the intervening millennia and are recognized through aerial archaeology.

+Dating

-The first were constructed in the fifth millennium BC and by the early third millennium BC; notable regional variations occur in their construction.
+The first causewayed enclosures were constructed in Western Europe in the fifth millennium BC and by the early third millennium BC; notable regional variations occur in their construction.
 French examples begin to demonstrate elaborate horn-shaped entrances which are interpreted as being designed to impress from afar rather than serve any practical purpose.

-Aubrey Burl believes that building of causewayed enclosures declined by 3000 BC and they were superseded by more localised types of earthworks and other structures.
-In Britain, such replacements include Stonehenge I, Flagstones, Duggleby Howe and Ring of Bookan, and the later henge monuments.